-For spraying apply at 1 in 50 dilution – i.e. 20ml of SimplySeaweed in 1 litre of water; 100 ml in 4.5 litres (1 gallon).
+For spraying apply at 1 in 50 dilution – i.e. 20ml of SimplySeaweed in 1 liter of water; 100 ml in 4.5 liters (1 gallon).
 Also, when using a watering-can, again apply at 1 in 50-100 dilution, remembering to apply ample volume if the soil is dry.

 For most plants apply SimplySeaweed at 3-4 week intervals throughout the growing season.
 It should be applied at weekly intervals following planting of seedlings/young plants and to both cuttings and compost if used to help establish cuttings.
 In establishing new plants, especially more woody perennials or shrubs it is helpful to stand the plant in a bucket containing the diluted extract.

-For lawns, if being used with other lawn feeds, dilute 100ml SimplySeaweed in 4.5 litres (1 gallon) water and apply over 10 square metres of lawn.
-However, if you have large areas of lawn we strongly recommend using the commercial product – Seapower Special-NK (available in units of 5 litres upwards), especially if the lawn is needing attention, such as after periods of drought or heavy use.
+For lawns, if being used with other lawn feeds, dilute 100ml SimplySeaweed in 4.5 liters (1 gallon) water and apply over 10 square meters of lawn.
+However, if you have large areas of lawn we strongly recommend using the commercial product – Seapower Special-NK (available in units of 5 liters upwards), especially if the lawn is needing attention, such as after periods of drought or heavy use.